seeminglyarbitrary/birodaniel8.github.io/_posts/2021-03-14-how-to-setup-a-blog-on-github-pages.md

 gem 'jekyll-seo-tag'
 {% endhighlight %}
 - **_site folder**: Whenever you make a change in your files, Jekyll regenerates the html files for your whole site and stores them in the `_site` folder.
 You can check how your simple blog post markdown files have been converted to proper static html pages.
 - **index.markdown**: This is the home page that will open up.
 Looking into the file you can see its content is quite short.
-The code basically says Jekyll to include the `home` html file from the `layout` folder from the Minima theme.
+The code basically says Jekyll to include the `home` html file from the `layout` folder from the Minima theme (more on this later).

 ### Working with default themes

 In our first example, a built-in theme (Minima) was used to create the layout of the site, but other [supported themes](https://pages.github.com/themes/) can be also used.
 If there is an update for a given theme it automatically applies to your site.
 This can be useful, but if you made any changes to the layout, an update will overwrite it and might break your site.
 You can cut off this dependency by removing the `theme: minima` line from your `_config.yaml` file.
-You also have to add the already existing theme-related layout files to the folder of your project (on Windows the required files for Minima are stored in: `C:\Ruby27-x64\lib\ruby\gems\2.7.0\gems\minima-2.5.1`).
+But then you also have to add the already existing theme-related layout files to the folder of your project (on Windows the required files for Minima are stored in: `C:\Ruby27-x64\lib\ruby\gems\2.7.0\gems\minima-2.5.1`).

 ### Using Jekyll themes

-Although GitHub Pages has its supported themes Jekyll has a huge library of themes that you can apply and you can easily set up them by the following steps:
+Although GitHub Pages has its supported themes, Jekyll has a huge library of themes that you can apply and easily set up by the following steps:
 1. Choose a theme you like from a given [library](https://jekyllrb.com/docs/themes/).
 I am currently using the [Lagrange](https://github.com/LeNPaul/Lagrange) theme.
 2. Open the theme's GitHub repository
 3. Fork the repository